appwrite/integration-for-gitpod/README.md

 # An Appwrite template on Gitpod

-This is a [Appwrite](https://appwrite.io/) template configured for ephemeral development environments on [Gitpod](https://www.gitpod.io/).
+This is an [Appwrite](https://appwrite.io/) template configured for ephemeral development environments on [Gitpod](https://www.gitpod.io/).

 ## Next Steps